Thursday, December 26, 2024

 The company, which develops cryogenic systems for the Ministry of Defense and Roscosmos, was founded in 1931 and inherited its industrial sites from Soviet times.
 In the early 2010s, these tidbits of capital real estate attracted the attention of the investment company Magma, which bought part of the shares of Geliymash and entered into a struggle for control of the enterprise with its general director Vadim Udut.

 Udut enlisted the support of the Ministry of Defense and Roscosmos, and Magma involved the FSB.
 Moreover, FSB General Oleg Feoktistov, close to Igor Sechin, allegedly spoke on the side of the investment company.
-The confrontation resulted in criminal cases that were filed against both Udut and Magma managers.
+The confrontation resulted in criminal cases that were opened against both Udut and Magma managers.
 The litigation lasted almost ten years and ended with Udut’s unconditional victory: he put his opponents in prison, took away their Geliymash shares and successfully sold off its real estate.

-At first, the forces were approximately equal, but Udut was able to find an influential “roof,” his opponent from “Magma” believes: “According to our information, he turned to where they organized everything for him - they completed the deal with us and sold his assets.
+At first, the forces were approximately equal, but Udut was able to find an influential “roof,” says his opponent from “Magma”: “According to our information, he turned to where they organized everything for him - they completed the deal with us and sold his assets.
 Udut became a very rich man.
 And he probably shared it.”

 Udut’s patrons were people from Medvedchuk’s entourage, as follows from the words of Sistema’s interlocutor.
 Medvedchuk’s connection with Geliymash can be traced back to the summer of 2017.
 Then the son of the former head of Rosnedra, Valery Pak, who shortly before headed Medvedchuk’s oil business, became a member of the board of directors of the enterprise.

 And in 2018, the supplier of Medvedchuk’s denominations, Alexander Barymov, joined the board of directors of Geliymash.
 Two years later, Barymov and Medvedchuk’s wife became co-owners of Geliymash.
-Then, in 2020, the company sold its “sweetest” site - five hectares on Luzhnetskaya embankment.
+Then, in 2020, the company sold its “sweetest” site - five hectares on Luzhnetskaya Embankment.
 And in 2022, Geliymash parted with another capital asset - four hectares next to the former ZIL plant.

 Between the two transactions, another event occurred - the verdict in the Magma case.
 Udut's opponents received impressive sentences, and the court made its decision two weeks before the statute of limitations on the charges expired.
 It’s not just a matter of revenge, a source in Magma believes: “We have become a kind of obstacle, a threat.
 If we are not closed, then we could interfere with the plans - tear them apart and get our piece.
 Which is exactly what happened.”
 In 2022, Geliymash paid dividends to its shareholders.
 Of these, Udut received approximately a billion rubles, and the same amount could have gone into the accounts of people from Medvedchuk’s entourage.
 In fact, the prize fund is many times larger.
-The developer Ingrad could pay 15 billion rubles ($240 million) for both Geliymash sites.
+The developer Ingrad could have paid 15 billion rubles ($240 million) for both Geliymash sites.

-The shareholders of Ingrad are the Rosium concern and the Region investment company.
+Ingrad's shareholders are the Rosium concern and the Region investment company.
 These are not foreign structures to Medvedchuk - they own MKB, which finances Medvedchuk’s projects; his brother and ex-head of the Ukrainian Ministry of Internal Affairs Nikolai Belokon, close to Putin’s godfather, worked at Rosium.
 In the Rosneft-friendly investment company Region, the connection with Medvedchuk can be traced through Barimov - they are building a cable car on the Russian-Chinese border, as well as hotels and a logistics complex.

 Redistribution of Donbass

-“The economy of Donbass is a very profitable offer, the potential of the region is growing, good returns on investments are guaranteed here,” said the then general director of the Southern Mining and Metallurgical Complex (SMC) company Evgeniy Yurchenko in an interview in the summer of 2022.
+“The economy of Donbass is a very profitable offer, the potential of the region is growing, good returns on investments are guaranteed here,” said the then general director of the Southern Mining and Metallurgical Complex (SMMC) Evgeniy Yurchenko in an interview in the summer of 2022.
 The businessman knew what he was talking about: a year before, the largest metallurgical plants of the so-called “LPR” and “DPR” came under his control.

 According to an acquaintance of Yurchenko, he is part of the entourage of the leader of the “DPR” militants, Denis Pushilin, and Putin’s former assistant Vladislav Surkov, who oversaw the Ukrainian direction in the Kremlin.
 In addition, Yurchenko was suspected of having connections with Medvedchuk.